 \subsection{Analytical and numerical modelling.
 Instabilities.
 Mitigation}

-In addition to experimental work, numerical simulation of charged particle dynamics was carried out under conditions close to the experiment.
-Brownian dynamics was used to study charged microparticle motion and thus identify regions of stable trapping.
-Numerical simulations take into account stochastic forces of random collisions with neutral particles, viscosity of the gas medium, regular forces produced by the a.c. trapping voltage and gravity.
+In addition to the experimental work, numerical simulation of charged particle dynamics is carried out under conditions close to the experiment.
+Brownian dynamics (BD) is used to study charged microparticle motion and thus identify regions of stable trapping.
+Numerical simulations take into account the stochastic forces of random collisions with neutral particles, the viscosity of the gas medium, the regular forces produced by the a.c. trapping voltage and gravity.
 Thus, microparticle dynamics is characterized by a stochastic Langevin differential equation \cite{Vasi13, Fili12}:

-where $m$ and $r_p$ represent the microparticle mass and radius vector, $\eta$ is the dynamic viscosity of the gas medium with $\eta = 18.2 \:\mu$Pa$\cdot$s, and $F_t(r)$ is the ponderomotive force.
-The $F_b$ term stands for the stochastic delta-correlated forces accounting for stochastic collisions with neutral particles, while $F_g$ is the gravitational force.
+where $m$ and $r_p$ represent the microparticle mass and radius vector, respectively, $\eta = 18.2 \:\mu$Pa$\cdot$s is the dynamic viscosity of the gas medium and $F_t(r)$ is the ponderomotive force.
+The $F_b$ term stands for stochastic delta-correlated forces accounting for stochastic collisions with neutral particles, while $F_g$ is the gravitational force.
 We consider a microparticle mass density value $\rho_p = 3700$ kg/m$^3$ \cite{Sto08, Vis13}, valid for all simulations performed \cite{Mih16a, Lapi16d}.
-In order to solve the stochastic differential equation (\ref{eq.1}), the numerical method developed in \cite{Skeel02} was used.
-The average Coulomb force that acts on a microparticle (as an outcome of the contribution of each trap electrode) can be expressed as the vector sum of forces of point-like charges uniformly distributed along the electrodes, as demonstrated in \cite{Vasi13, Lapi15b}:
+In order to solve the stochastic differential equation (\ref{eq.1}), a numerical method developed in \cite{Skeel02} is used.
+The average Coulomb force that acts on a microparticle (as an outcome of the contribution of each trap electrode) can be expressed as the vector sum of the forces of point-like charges uniformly distributed along the electrodes, as demonstrated in \cite{Vasi13, Lapi15b}:

-where $L$ is the length of the trap electrodes, $U$ is the trapping voltage: $V_{ac} \sin(\Omega t)$ or $V_{ac} \sin(\Omega t+\pi)$, $q$ is the microparticle charge, $N$ is the number of point-like charges for each trap electrode, $R_2$ and $R_1$ represent the radii of the grounded cylindrical shell surrounding the trap and trap electrode respectively, while $r$ and $r_s$ denote the vectors for microparticle and point-like charge positions respectively.
-Numerical simulations were run considering the following trap parameters: length of electrodes $L = 6.5$ cm, $V_{ac} = 2$ kV, $R_2 = 25$ cm, $R_1 = 3$ mm, and a trap radius value $r_t = 2$ cm.
-For such model the results of the computations depend on $\Phi_p$, defined in Sec. \ref{gasflow} by eq. \ref{intforce}.
+where $L$ is the length of the trap electrodes, $U$ is the trapping voltage: $V_{ac} \sin(\Omega t)$ or $V_{ac} \sin(\Omega t+\pi)$, $q$ is the microparticle charge, $N$ is the number of point-like charges for each trap electrode, $R_2$ and $R_1$ represent the radii of the grounded cylindrical shell surrounding the trap and trap electrode, respectively, while $r$ and $r_s$ denote vectors for microparticle and point-like charge positions, respectively.
+Numerical simulations run using the following trap parameters: length of electrodes $L = 6.5$ cm, $V_{ac} = 2$ kV, $R_2 = 25$ cm, $R_1 = 3$ mm and a trap radius value $r_t = 2$ cm.
+For this model the computation results depend on $\Phi_p$, defined in Sec. \ref{gasflow} by eq. \ref{intforce}.